OpenRC/openrc/FEATURE-REMOVAL-SCHEDULE.md

 When: 1.0

-Why: Depprecated in favor of executable scripts in @SYSCONFDIR@/local.d
+Why: Deprecated in favor of executable scripts in @SYSCONFDIR@/local.d

 Who: